mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 Main but the downport scarcely rates a Class E facility.
-The scout base on the planet has its own Class B starport, complete with a service facility, small-craft manufacturing centre and refined fuel.
+The scout base on the planet has its own Class B starport, complete with a service facility, small-craft manufacturing center and refined fuel.
 The base is not accessible to the public but detached duty scouts may use it upon request.